ygauthie/cs171-project-armed-conflicts/Proposal/proposal.md

 World map wih conflict locations and magnitudes, temporal plot of conflicts (with brushing), filters on conflict intensity, type, and region.

 *Optional Features.
 Those features which you consider would be nice to have, but not critical.*
+Additional temporal plots (cross-filtered with the other components of the visualization), arcs or links between adverserial countries.

 **Project Schedule**
 -------------------
-**By Apr 12th** : Obtain data, clean it, fill out gaps, convert to JSON.
+**By Apr 10th** : Obtain data, clean it, fill out gaps, combine it, convert to JSON, settle on design of initial implementation.

-**By Apr 17th** : Write implementation code structure, page layout, basic page elements in place.
+**By Apr 17th** : Milestone 1 complete with page layout, code structure in place, process book started, and partial/prototype implementation working.

-**By Apr 23rd** : First implementation completed with all must-have features, ready for feedback.
+**By Apr 23rd** : First implementation completed with all must-have features working ready for feedback by TF.

 **By Apr 30th** : Modifications made based upon feedback received, optional features implemented.